polkadot-developers/docs-sandbox/source/docs/tutorials/03-private-network.md

     2021-11-03 15:32:20 💤 Idle (0 peers), best: #0 (0x6c78…37de), finalized #0 (0x6c78…37de), ⬇ 0 ⬆ 0
     ```

-    In the output, take note of the following information:
+   Take note of the following information:

-    * The initial or **genesis block** that the node is using is `(state: 0x2bde…8f66, header-hash: 0x6c78…37de)`.
+   * The output shows the genesis block being initialized with the block hash `(state: 0x2bde…8f66, header-hash: 0x6c78…37de)`.
-      When you start the next node, verify that these values are the same.

-    * The **node identity** is `12D3KooWLmrYDLoNTyTYtRdDyZLWDe1paxzxTw5RgjmHLfzW96SX`.
+   * The output specifies the **Local node identity** for your node.
+     In this example, the node identity is `12D3KooWLmrYDLoNTyTYtRdDyZLWDe1paxzxTw5RgjmHLfzW96SX`.

-    * The **IP address** is `127.0.0.1`.
+   * The output specifies the **IP address** used for the node is the local host `127.0.0.1`.

-    * The **peer-to-peer (p2p) port** is `--port = 30333`.

    These values are for this specific tutorial example.
-    The values will be different for your node and you must provide the values for your node to other network participants to connect to the bootnode.
+   The values in your output will be specific to your node and you must provide the values for your node to other network participants to connect to the bootnode.

 ## Add keys to the keystore